Working with ArtResin is simple: measure, mix, pour, wait—and you’ll be rewarded with a beautiful, hard, glass-like finish on your work.

 5. Too Much Colorant

-Now, how can you fix bendy resin?
+Now, how can you fix flexible resin?

-So fear not!
-ArtResin Epoxy Resin Products are very forgiving.
-There is always a reason, and in most cases, a solution.
-In fact, many artists use the 24 hour cure time to their advantage in order to shape and mold their resin mixtures into a unique design before it fully hardens.
+In fact, soft resin can have its advantages: many artists use the 24-hour cure time to their advantage in order to shape and mold their resin mixtures into a unique design before it fully hardens.
 Bendy resin can have its advantages.

 So looking forward, here is a cheat sheet of things to remember in order to prevent bendy resin from happening again.

-6 Steps to Prevent Bendy Resin
+7 Steps to Prevent This Issue:

 -